 7. Diaper Rash Guard

 Using coconut oil for skin eases the pain, itch and redness of diaper rash.
-Using it regularly can also help keep it at bay.
+Using it regularly can also help keep rashes at bay.
 Use about a tablespoon over affected areas.

 8. Dry Hands

 With its antimicrobial properties and moisturizing abilities, coconut oil for skin is perfect to clean your face.
-I love my homemade face wash recipe.
-It’ll kill any bacteria (goodbye, pimples!) while hydrating skin to keep it looking and feeling vibrant.
+Try this homemade face wash recipe.
+It’ll kill any bacteria, fighting acne while hydrating skin to keep it looking and feeling vibrant.

 10. Homemade Deodorant

-If traditional deodorants irritate your skin, using coconut oil is a great alternative.
-Try my three-ingredient homemade deodorant recipe to make your own at home.
+If traditional deodorants irritate your skin, using coconut oil on skin everyday is a great alternative.
+Try this three-ingredient homemade deodorant recipe to make your own at home.
 It hardens into a natural, healthy alternative to store-bought brands that’ll keep you smelling fresh.

 11. Insect Repellent